-Emil Martel and his wife Adeline are ethnic Germans relocated to the Ukraine as part of Hitler’s plan to expand German influence.
-As World War II starts to turn against Germany, Nazi officers begin escorting German residents from the Ukraine to Poland, which still remains under German control.
+Emil Martel and his wife Adeline are ethnic Germans living in the Ukraine.
+As the tide in World War II starts to turn against Germany, Nazi officers begin escorting German residents from the Ukraine to Poland, which still remains under German control.
 Then, of course, that too becomes unsafe.

 As the Martels, their children, and their extended families move from place to place — facing difficult travel, inadequate food and lodging, and human brutality — the book completely engulfed me.
 To the point that I had to take breaks from reading, because of the relentless horror of their lives.